-Here are a list of several suggestions for performing more advanced firmware debugging using Saleae logic analyzers and micro controllers.
-All require that you have the ability to control one or more IO pins from firmware which can then be recorded by Logic.
+Here are several suggestions for performing more advanced firmware debugging using Saleae logic analyzers and microcontrollers.
+All require that you have the ability to control one or more IO pins from firmware that can then be recorded by Logic.

 - Benchmark the time required for a function to complete